 What is a Plugin In WordPress?A WordPress plugin is essentially “add on” software that you can upload to your WordPress website to make it do more things.
 Essentially, a WordPress plugin is a string of code created by a developer that “plugs in” and interacts behind the scenes of your WordPress website.

 In layman’s terms, a WordPress plugin adds new features and functionalities to your site.
 Some WordPress plugins extend the existing functionality of WordPress core or even other plugins.

 Enterprising WordPress developers have written and deployed tens of thousands of plugins that you can quickly and easily add to your WordPress site.
-A WordPress plugin can do everything from make a minor site improvement to massive, all-encompassing changes that completely alter the way your website is displayed and used.
+A WordPress plugin can do everything from making a minor site improvement to massive, all-encompassing changes that completely alter the way your website is displayed and used.

-For example, you can easily find WordPress plugins that will turn your site into a fully-functioning social network, ecommerce store or user forum, just to name a few.
+For example, you can easily find WordPress plugins that will turn your site into a fully-functioning social network, eCommerce store, or user forum, just to name a few.

 Conversely, a plugin can add a small feature to your site, such as displaying your Twitter feed on the homepage.
 Beyond that, many of the available WordPress plugins don’t have any front-facing impacts on your website.
 For example, you can find plugins that will help improve site performance or help you get better SEO rankings.

 Yes!
 One of the amazing things about WordPress is the free WordPress.org plugin directory, also known as the WordPress repository.
 Here, you’ll find nearly 60,000 free WordPress plugins that you can download and add to your website.